 Who needs a visa for Saudi Arabia

 At this time there are only four countries that are exempt from obtaining a visa to Saudi Arabia.
-The visa exempt countries are Bahrain, Kuwait, Oman and the UAE.
+The visa-exempt countries are Bahrain, Kuwait, Oman, and the UAE.

 The list of eligible countries for the e-Visa for Saudi Arabia has not been finalized.
-However, the Saudi government has announced that the eVisa would be available to citizens from the U.S., Schengen member countries, Australia, Japan, South Korea, South Africa, Brunei, Malaysia, Singapore and Taiwan.
+However, the Saudi government has announced that the eVisa would be available to citizens from the U.S., Schengen member countries, Australia, Japan, South Korea, South Africa, Brunei, Malaysia, Singapore, and Taiwan.

-In December, Saudi Arabia launched a visa services for visitors outside the scope of religious trips through an Internet portal called Sharek.
+In December, Saudi Arabia launched visa services for visitors outside the scope of religious trips through an Internet portal called Sharek.
 This service was made available for the Formula E motoring event.
 Thanks to it, 1000 tourists arrived in the Saudi capital.
-Visitors came from the United States, Russia, Central and South America, Africa and Asia to watch Formula E. This was an important event for the kingdom marking the beginning of a shift in visa policy.
+Visitors came from the United States, Russia, Central, and South America, Africa and Asia to watch Formula E. This was an important event for the kingdom marking the beginning of a shift in visa policy.

 Prince Abdul Aziz Bin Turki Al Faisal Al Saud, Vice Chairman of the General Sports Authority (GSA), said of the Sharek portal, “This process was limited to the Formula E. Usually if you apply for a visa it will take some time to get it and you will have to do it through the embassy.
 We did it [the e-visa] hand in hand with the ministry of foreign affairs.
 We went from a very complicated process to a very simple one.”

-Saudi Arabia decided on testing the electronic visa process for this particular event, “because it is a global event with big reach around the world and it has international parties involved in it.”
+Saudi Arabia decided on testing the electronic visa process for this particular event, “because it is a global event with a big reach around the world and it has international parties involved in it.”
 Visitors provided positive feedback about their visa processing experience.